2019 Outbreak of Measles in New Zealand

 - For information about the number of measles cases in Australia, please go to our national notifiable diseases data website, or see information on measles elimination in Australia

-- For information on current outbreaks, refer to the relevant country page on Smartraveller
+- For information on current international outbreaks, refer to the relevant country page on Smartraveller

 - For technical information about the measles immunisation schedule in Australia, refer to the Australian Immunisation Handbook